-- 33.5.7.1 Staffing.
-The Community Living Arrangement shall have as many qualified and trained employees on duty as shall be needed to safeguard properly the health, safety, and welfare of residents and ensure the provision of services the residents require to be delivered in the Community Living Arrangement. - 33.5.7.1.1 Before working independently with residents, each staff member shall be trained and show continuing evidence of competence in fire safety and emergency evacuation procedures.
+33.5.7.1 Staffing.
+The Community Living Arrangement shall have as many qualified and trained employees on duty as shall be needed to safeguard properly the health, safety, and welfare of residents and ensure the provision of services the residents require to be delivered in the Community Living Arrangement.

+33.5.7.1.1 Before working independently with residents, each staff member shall be trained and show continuing evidence of competence in fire safety and emergency evacuation procedures.
 A resident shall not be considered a staff person in the residence in which they live.
-(See Chapter 4 of the International Fire Code, as adopted by Chapter 120-3-

-3 of the Rules and Regulations of the Safety Fire Commissioner.)
+(See Chapter 4 of the International Fire Code, as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner.)

-- 33.5.7.2 Evacuation Capabilities.
+33.5.7.2 Evacuation Capabilities.
 Community Living Arrangement shall maintain a staffing ratio sufficient to ensure that all residents can meet a prompt evacuation capability as defined in 120-3-3-.03 of Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner.
 Residents who cannot meet a prompt evacuation capability classification shall be provided with a minimum of one dedicated employee whose primary responsibility is to provide evacuation of the resident in the event of a fire or other emergency.
-The dedicated employee/employees shall be in close attendance at all times. - 33.5.7.3 Drills.
+The dedicated employee/employees shall be in close attendance at all times.

+33.5.7.3 Drills.
 Fire drills shall be conducted at least quarterly on each shift.
 At least two drills per calendar year shall be during sleeping hours.
 All fire drills shall be documented with staffing involved.
-(See Chapter 4 of the International Fire Code, as adopted by Chapter 120-3-3 of the Rules and Regulations of the Safety Fire Commissioner.) - 33.5.7.4 Procedures.
+(See Chapter 4 of the International Fire Code).

+33.5.7.4 Procedures.
 There shall be established procedures and mechanisms for alerting and caring for residents in case of emergencies and for evacuating them to safety.
 An evacuation plan with clear instructions shall be available within each residence.
-Each sleeping room shall have a secondary exit, which may be a door or a window usable for escape." - 44.
-Delete subsections 33.7.1, 33.7.2, and 33.7.3 in their entirety and substitute in their place the following: - 33.7.1 "Emergency Planning and Preparedness.
-Residential board and care facilities (Group I1 and R-4 occupancies), including community living arrangements and personal care homes, shall develop policies, procedures, plans, staff training, and safety practices for the protection of life prior to and during an emergency condition.
-Such policies, procedures, plans, staff training, resident training, and safety practices shall be developed and implemented in accordance with applicable provisions of Chapter 4 of the International Fire Code, as adopted by the Rules and Regulations of the Safety Fire Commissioner."
+Each sleeping room shall have a secondary exit, which may be a door or a window usable for escape.

+38. Delete subsections 33.7.1, 33.7.2, and 33.7.3 in their entirety and substitute in their place the following:

+33.7.1 Emergency Planning and Preparedness.
+Residential board and care facilities (Group I1 and R-4 occupancies), including community living arrangements and personal care homes, shall develop policies, procedures, plans, staff training, safety practices, and emergency egress and relocation drills for the protection of life prior to and during an emergency condition in accordance with Sections 4.7, 4.8 and 4.9.

-- 45. Delete subsection 33.7.4 in its entirety and substitute in their place the following: - 33.7.4 "Smoking.
-Smoking regulations shall be adopted and shall include the following minimal provisions. - 33.7.4.1 Smoking shall be prohibited in any room, area or compartment where flammable liquids, combustible gases, or oxygen are used or stored and in any other hazardous location.
-Such areas shall be posted with "NO SMOKING" signs. - 33.7.4.2 Smoking by residents classified as not responsible shall be prohibited. - 33.7.4.2.1 Smoking is permitted by residents classified as not responsible when under direct supervision. - 33.7.4.3 Ashtrays of noncombustible material and safe design shall be provided in all areas where smoking is permitted. - 33.7.4.4 Metal containers with self-closing cover devices into which ashtrays may be emptied shall be readily available in all areas where smoking is permitted." - 46.
-Add a new paragraph 33.7.5.4 to read as follows: - 33.7.5.4 "Waste Containers.
-Wastebaskets and other waste containers shall be of noncombustible or other approved materials."
+39. Delete subsection 33.7.4 in its entirety and substitute in their place the following:

+33.7.4 Smoking regulations shall be adopted in accordance with subsection 19.7.4 (1) (3) (4) (5) (6) of this code.

+33.7.5.4 Waste Containers.
+Wastebaskets and other waste containers shall be of noncombustible or other approved materials.

-(dd) Modifications to reserved Chapter 34.
+(bb) Modifications to reserved Chapter 34: